Jennifer Eno Louden: Education

 Eno Louden earned a doctor of philosophy in psychology and social behavior from the University of California, Irvine, in 2009.
 Her dissertation, titled Effect of Stigma of Mental Disorder and Substance Abuse on Probation Officers' Case Management Decisions, examined the effect of stigma on professional decisions made by probation officers.
 She holds a Master of Arts in Clinical Psychology from the University of Nevada, Las Vegas, where her thesis focused on measuring jurors' insanity prototypes.
 Eno Louden also obtained a Bachelor of Arts in Psychology, cum laude, from the same institution in 2002.

 Professional career

 Eno Louden began her academic career as an assistant professor in the Department of Psychology at the University of Texas at El Paso from 2009 to 2015.
 In 2015, she was promoted to associate professor in the same department.
 She is also the psychology graduate program director at the University of Texas at El Paso.
-Her research focuses on areas such as criminal behavior, psychopathy, and psychological assessments in legal contexts.
+Her work has focused on "experiences of justice-involved people with mental illness and how the criminal justice system supervises this group."

-Eno Louden has held editorial positions at psychology journals, such as Criminal Justice and Behavior, published through Sage Publishing.
+Eno Louden has held positions at psychology journals, such as Criminal Justice and Behavior.
 She has chaired both the Corrections Committee and the Professional Development of Women Committee of the American Psychology-Law Society.
-She currently serves as the representative from the American Psychological Association's Division 18 (Psychologists in Public Service) to the APA Science Directorate and as a Division Science Partner.
+She has also served as the representative from the American Psychological Association's Division 18 (Psychologists in Public Service) to the APA Science Directorate and as a Division Science Partner.

-In 2023, Eno Louden was a panelist at the National Institute of Justice (NIJ) National Research Conference.
-During her presentations, she discussed her work on criminogenic risk factors and how they pertain to immigrants and citizens in El Paso.
-Eno Louden held a webinar at the University of New Mexico Law and Mental Health School.
-In this webinar called "Law and Mental Health: Mental health screening with diverse populations in correctional settings," she discusses psychometric characteristics, how useful mental health screening tools have been in correctional facilities, and clinical considerations.
-This webinar is free to the public and can be found on YouTube or her personal website.

-Eno Louden offers a two-hour program presented by herself called "Traditional Form of Community Supervision and Interventions Offered."
-Through this program, the audience learns more about mental health services that are geared to clients in community corrections.
-"Much of [her] work has focused on the experiences of justice-involved people with mental illness and how the criminal justice system supervises this group."